mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/service/paxos/Paxos.md

 4. On receipt of "promise"s from a quorum of nodes, the coordinator compiles the "most recently accepted" (MRA) value as the greatest among the accepted values in the promises and then:
    1. If the MRA is not null and its committed flag is not true, there is an in-progress Paxos session that needs to be completed and committed.
 Controller reproposes the value with the new ballot (i.e. follow the steps below with a proposed value equal to the MRA's) and then restart the process.
    2. If the MRA is not null, its committed flag is true and it is not a match for the "accepted" value of a quorum of promises, controller sends a "commit" message to all replicas whose value did not match and awaits responses until they form a quorum of replicas with a matching "accepted" value.
-   3. The coordinator then creates a proposal, a partition update which is the result of applying the operation, using a read result from one of the responses that originally matched the MRA (note that this response's "accepted" value must have its committed flag true); the partition update is empty if the operation was a read or the CAS failed.
+   3. The coordinator then creates a proposal, a partition update which is the result of applying the operation, using a read result obtained by resolving the quorum of read responses; the partition update has a timestamp that corresponds to the proposal's ballot number, and is empty if the operation was a read or the CAS failed.
    4. It then sends the proposal as a "propose" message with the value and the current ballot number to all replicas.
 5. A replica accepts the proposal if it has not promised that it will not do so:
    1. If its "promised" ballot number is not higher than the proposal's, it sets its "accepted" register to the proposal with its ballot number and a false "committed" flag, updates its "promised" register to the proposal's ballot and sends back an "accepted" message.